 Prior to installing the telephone entry system, we suggest that you become familiar with the instructions, illustrations, and wiring guidelines in this manual.
-This will help insure that your installation is performed in an efficient and professional manner.
+This will help insure that you installation is performed in an efficient and professional manner.

-If using a standard copper wire telephone line connection, order your phone line to be installed at least two weeks prior to the planned telephone entry system installation date.
+Order your telephone line to be installed at least two weeks prior to the planned telephone entry system installation date.
 This will assure that a phone line is available when the unit is installed.
 The telephone company will require the following information from you: